Former Royals, Cubs manager Jim Frey dies at age 88

 Frey replaced Whitey Herzog as the Royals' manager after the 1979 season.
 They won the AL West with a 97-65 record in 1980, finishing 14 games ahead of Oakland.

-That Royals team rode an offense led by MVP George Brett, Willie Wilson, Hal McRae, Frank White and Willie Aikens, and a pitching staff headed by Dennis Leonard, Larry Gura and Dan Quisenberry, and they swept the New York Yankees 3-0 in the AL Championship Series.
+That Royals team rode an offense led by MVP George Brett, Willie Wilson, Hal McRae, Frank White and Willie Aikens, and a pitching staff headed by Dennis Leonard, Larry Gura and Dan Quisenberry, and they swept the New York Yankees 3-0 in the AL Championship Series for their first pennant.
 Kansas City lost the World Series to Philadelphia in six games.

 Kansas City was 20-30 when the 1981 season was interrupted by a players' strike and 10-10 when Frey was fired with the Royals in first place of the second-half divisions standings.
 He was replaced by Dick Howser, who had been jettiisoned by the Yankees after losing to the Royals.